Need a Pick-Me-Up? Join the Bottle Babies Breakfast Club at Goatlandia

 Every year, Sebastopol's Goatlandia Farm Animal Sanctuary rescues baby goats — but raising them isn’t cheap.
 That’s where the Bottle Babies Breakfast Club comes in.

-Unless you’re a celebrity, there aren’t many occasions that can make you feel more popular than stepping into a barn stall that’s home to a handful of cuddly and hungry baby goats.
-They’re like puppies, but if possible, even more smile-inducing.
+Unless you’re a celebrity, few moments make you feel more popular than stepping into a barn stall filled with cuddly, hungry baby goats.

 Baby goat at Goatlandia in Sebastopol